geodynamics/pylith/docs/developer/contributing/new-material.md

   Within the concrete implementation of the material and bulk rheology objects, we add the subfields to the auxiliary field.
   The order in which they are added determines the order they will be in the auxiliary field.
   You will need to use know this order when you implement the pointwise functions.
-  See {numref}`fig-developer-material-auxiliary-field` for more information on the layout of the auxiliary field.
+  See {numref}`fig-developer-contributing-material-auxiliary-field` for more information on the layout of the auxiliary field.
   :::

 * Implement the pointwise functions.